What to look out for in the UEFA Europa League semi-final second legs

 Article body

-The UEFA Europa League semi-final ties are finely balanced going into the second legs following Juventus' 1-1 draw with Sevilla and Roma's narrow 1-0 victory over Bayer Leverkusen.
+The UEFA Europa League semi-final ties are finely balanced going into the second legs following Juventus's 1-1 draw with Sevilla and Roma's narrow 1-0 victory over Bayer Leverkusen.

 In this piece presented by Enterprise Rent-A-Car, we pick out some key factors that could decide which teams line up in the final on 31 May.